Sushildurai/Model_pruning/README.md

 		</b>
 	</h3>
 	<p>
 		Created pruning_model_2, with similar structure except used an initial sparsity level of 30% and same final sparsity level of 80%.
 Hence start model with 30% of neurons with zero weights.
 Such a model gained a validation accuracy over 2 epochs of 98.4% and test accuracy of  98%.
-The final model size was 17,361 bytes, thus is was only 1% smaller in size.
+The final model size was 17,361 bytes, thus it was only 1% smaller in size.
 	</p>
 </div>